Social Media

 Mighty Oaks

 Mighty Oaks offers intensive daily three-hour programmes that aim to equip children with the skills they need for mainstream school.
 Children might typically struggle with attention, language, social interaction, school readiness skills, and academic or pre-academic skills – the premises do not cater to children with physical disabilities, significant behavioural problems, or low IQ.
 Working with children aged 3 to 6, Mighty Oaks is the only programme in Singapore fully based on the DIR-Floortime methodology, which strives to understand each child’s developmental profile, individual strengths and weaknesses in various areas and is relationship-based.
-Children at Mighty Oaks are taught in groups of three, allowing for plenty of attention from staff and in turn, enabling staff – all certified special educators fully trained in the DIR Floortime method – to adapt all lessons to suit children’s needs.
-The programme also incorporates speech therapy, occupational therapy and art therapy.
+Children at Mighty Oaks are taught in groups of 5 to 6, and have access to speech therapy, occupational therapy and art therapy.
 Many students are able to successfully transition back to mainstream school after six to 12 months.

 Nurture Pods

 An early intervention centre for children with special needs, Nurture Pods caters to children from 18 months up to 12 years old, addressing developmental disabilities and behavioural and communication difficulties, particularly for children with autism spectrum disorder, ADHD and global developmental delay.
-Specialist approaches include Early Intensive Behavioral Intervention (EIBI) as well as ABA and North Carolina TEACCH programmes, which are recommended by Singapore’s Ministry of Health to support children with ASD.
+Specialist approaches include Early Intensive Behavioural Intervention (EIBI) as well as ABA and North Carolina TEACCH programmes.
 Nurture Pods aims to help children develop social, academic, communication, compliance and daily living skills.
 They provide home-based ABA therapy, early intervention programmes at their centre, social skills classes and school shadow support programmes.
-Nurture Pods has also launched the world’s first professional school shadow certification (awarded by London Teacher Training College, UK) that teaches learners how to integrate children with special needs into mainstream schools.

 Nurture Pods, 314 Thomson Road, Eng Aun Mansion, Singapore 307659, Tel: (+65) 6352 5938, www.nurturepods.com